dddd3495/raspberry/README.md

 # Why is this project useful?
 - Through WordPress, you can check the menu information of Handong University by using handong's **OPEN API**.
-- You can learn how to use wordpree in raspberrypi.
+- You can learn how to use wordpress in raspberrypi.
-- You can also try sending mail through the php code and.
+- You can also try sending mail through the php code.

 # How do I get started?
 1. **Wordpress**